Goku2099/GSOC-2026-BLOG/week-3-bonding-period.md

 Sometimes you spend hours tracing logs, workflows, pods, port-forwarding, cluster states, and internal execution paths just to understand why one thing failed.
 But that process teaches a lot more than simply reading documentation.

-I genuinely feel like I’m growing 2x or even 5x faster just by:
+I genuinely feel like I am growing 2x or even 5x faster just by:

 * cross-questioning things
 * discussing approaches with mentors